KalinduWijerathna/singularity-deployment/README.md

 # <h2>Singularity Quick-Start for New User</h2>
-The follwoing instructions are focused on installing in Kepler.The process is exactly the same for Aiken and Turing aswell.
+The follwoing instructions are focused on installing in Kepler.The process is exactly the same for Aiken and Turing as well.

 1. Login to the kepler GPU server with your username and password.(The same credentials as for aiken or tesla).